WajahatKanju/Django-ChatApp/README.md

 Please take a look at the link below for more information: https://channels.readthedocs.io/en/latest/introduction.html

-**update 04/06/19**

-- using pipenv for package management
-- move to Channels 2
 - use redis as the channel layer backing store. for more information, please check [channels_redis](https://github.com/django/channels_redis)

 ### Database